ad-freiburg/elevant/docs/link_benchmark_articles.md

  and predicted Wikipedia titles that match the regular expression `Q[0-9]+` will be interpreted as Wikidata QIDs.
 - `start_char` is the character offset of the start of the mention (including) within the article text
 - `end_char` is the character offset of the end of the mention (excluding) within the article text
+- Optionally, you can specify a field `candidates` for each prediction that contains a list of candidate entity references that were considered for the mention.

 The simple JSONL prediction reader is implemented [here](../src/elevant/prediction_readers/simple_jsonl_prediction_reader.py).